New Patients 410-449-7656

 With routine dental care and good oral hygiene, porcelain veneers can last for 10 years or longer.
 Dr. Welinsky will monitor the condition of your veneers when you visit for regular dental exams and cleanings.

 Ready to learn more about porcelain veneers and discuss your cosmetic goals?
-Schedule a cosmetic consultation with Dr. Welinsky in our Towson dentist office.
-We welcome new patients and look forward to helping you achieve a beautiful smile that is healthy and stable.
+Schedule a dental exam with Dr. Welinsky in our Towson dental practice.
+We welcome new patients and look forward to helping you get a beautiful smile that is also healthy.
 Contact us at 410-449-7656 or request an appointment online.